inspyrstudio/CygonLink/README.md

    Open the source file in Cygon.
    Modify geometry or transforms and Save.

-4. Switch back to Unity : *`TheLiveReloader`* will trigger an orange log in the console, and your objects will update instantly.
+4. Switch back to Unity : *`RuntimeSync_USDA`* will trigger an orange log in the console, and your objects will update instantly.

 ## Miscellaneous